singer-yang/DeepLens/README.md

     <img src="imgs/logo.png"/>
 </div>

 **DeepLens** is an open-source differentiable lens simulator.
-It is designed for automated optical design, and end-to-end optics-sensor-network optimization.
+It is designed for automated optical design and end-to-end optics-sensor-network optimization.
 DeepLens helps researchers build custom differentiable optical systems and computational imaging pipelines with minimal effort.

 ## Contact